-As for water we know about all the water pollution in Alberta, all this stuff is going into the river, and into the Mackenzie, BC is planning to make another dam.
-On the point for the National Energy Board, I want to make ti clear as a chief, I also made a statement following the council of elders and harvesters that herb represented, Jonas was there representing the council of harvesters and elders.
-We got direction from there.
-Grand Chief you spoke in a way where it included all of us, I have a problem with some of the statements that you made especially to aboriginal pipeline group, I don't think there was a need for it.
-As a chief, the forwarded me the copies before hand, I recommended changes, you didn't chair your comments with me, I would have made some suggestions.
+As for water, we know about all the water pollution in Alberta.
+All this stuff is going into the river and into the Mackenzie.
+British Columbia is planning to make another dam.
+On the point for the National Energy Board, I want to make it clear as a Chief, Grand Chief you spoke in a way where it included all of us.
+I have a problem with some of the statements that you made especially to Aboriginal Pipeline Group.
+I don't think there was a need for it.

+As a Chief, they forwarded me the copies beforehand, I recommended changes, you didn't share your comments with me.
+I would have made some suggestions.
+I have some disagreements on some of the points you made.